Tips for cruise passengers and visitors to Hamburg

 836th Hamburg Port Anniversary

-Every year, the Hamburg Port Birthday is a major event.
-Next year, Hamburg will celebrate its port birthday from May 9 to May 11, 2025.
-The festival is celebrated in Hamburg on the occasion of the founding of the port in 1189 and not, as is usual in other cities, on the occasion of the founding of the city.
+Hamburg is celebrating its port birthday from 9 to 11 May 2025, and this year for the 836th time!
+Hamburg is celebrating the founding of the harbour in 1189 and not, as is usual in other cities, the founding of the city!

-This year, visitors can look forward to the tugboat ballet, fireworks, spectacular entry and exit parades and an action-packed open-air mile.
+Once again this year, visitors can look forward to the tugboat ballet, spectacular entry and exit parades and an action-packed open-air mile!

 Hamburg Cruise Days